-Formally inaugurated in September 2006 and headquartered in Montreal, Quebec, the African and Caribbean Synergic inter-organizational Network of Canada – called ACSioN Canada for short – amplifies the creative leadership potential of students and young professionals from the African diaspora, through culturally-intelligent programs and services.
+Formally inaugurated in September 2006 and headquartered in Montreal, Quebec, the African and Caribbean Synergic inter-organizational Network of Canada – called ACSioN Canada for short – amplifies the leadership and entrepreneurial potential of students and emerging professionals from the African diaspora through authentic, culturally-intelligent programs and services.

-A non-profit institution with a robust organizational framework and common value system supported by its national boards, chapters and various affiliated organizations, ACSioN Canada empowers African-Canadians to catalyze economic, academic, and sociocultural excellence in partnership with stakeholders who invest in diversity and practice respect.
+A non-profit social enterprise with a robust organizational framework and common value system supported by its national boards, chapters and various affiliates, ACSioN Canada empowers African-Canadians to catalyze economic, academic, and sociocultural excellence in partnership with stakeholders who invest in inclusion and practice respect.

 ACSioN Canada envisions a community of ethical, prosperous, magnanimous, confident, and respected people of African descent, united through their pursuit of the utmost excellence, and their willingness to serve the community.

 We dream of a Canada where Canadians of African descent freely inspire each other to unhesitatingly pursue the realization of their communities’ greatest potential and, in so doing, inspire all their fellow Canadians to do the same.

 Whether simply imparting wisdom and insights from their unique perspectives, or leading the way in building bridges of prosperity between Canada, the African continent and the Caribbean, we know that people of African descent can be strong catalysts for positive development.
 Here in the 21st century, this is truer than ever.
 And thus we dream of local communities where people of African descent leap beyond obstacles to create beacons of global opportunity and networked centres of innovation, rather than allow themselves to be restricted by deprivation, disenfranchisement and a sense of despair.